StockIt

 Metrics to watch

-• ●Azure revenue growth rate and operating margin trends
+• ●Azure revenue growth rate and gross margin; forward P/E re-rating hinges on cloud margin acceleration

 Bottom line